-- Charge the battery at 15 amps for 10 minutes.
+- Charge the battery in a well-ventilated area, so that gases produced while charging can dissipate. - Keep sparks, flames, and smoking materials away from the battery at all times. - Make sure the battery cap vents are open after the battery is filled with acid (check manifold vent on each cap). - Make sure the battery charger is unplugged before connecting or disconnecting cables to the battery. - Charge the battery at 15 amps for 10 minutes.
 DO NOT exceed 20 amps maximum recommended charging rate.
 Charge until specific gravity is at least 1.250.
-Total charging time should not exceed one (1) hour. - 2.
-After charging the battery, adjust the electrolyte level to the bottom of the vent wells [1/4 to 1/2 in.
+Total charging time should not exceed one (1) hour. - After charging the battery, adjust the electrolyte level to the bottom of the vent wells [1/4 to 1/2 in.
 (6 to 13 mm) above the plates].